cu-esiil-edu/esiil-stars-student-webpages/index.md

 ***

 ## Step 4: Build your webpage
 Once you've created your `index.md` file you're ready to build your webpage.
-From your repository, select the **Settings** tab from right end of the menu.
+From your repository, select the **Settings** tab from the right end of the menu.

 <img src="https://raw.githubusercontent.com/cu-esiil-edu/esiil-stars-student-webpages/main/images/settings.png">